-- 4. Online Bill Payment We will introduce a modern on-line electronic bill payment platform in May to take advantage of the latest technology.
-More of our customers have begun using on-line bill payment, and we want to improve our offering.
+- 4. Online Bill Payment We have gone live with a modern on-line electronic bill payment platform to take advantage of the latest technology.
+More of our customers have begun using on-line bill payment, and we wanted to improve our offering.
 This is one area from our customer surveys where customers have requested that we make improvements.
 We also will be eliminating our credit card fee, in an effort to encourage electronic bill payment which is more convenient for our customers. - 5.
-ACSA Capital Projects Update The proposed FY 2022 Capital Improvements Program totals \$11.1 million.
-Current projects being proposed for design or funding for future construction include: Briarwood Water Main Replacement; Scottsville Phase 4 Water Main Replacement (James River Road); Airport Trunk Sewer Upgrade; Bellair-Liberty Hills Sewer System Construction; Barracks West Water Main Replacement (New); Broadway Street Water Main Replacement; Raintree and Fieldbrook PVC Water Main Replacement (New) and Biscuit Run Sewer Replacement (New).
+ACSA Capital Projects Update The approved FY 2022 Capital Improvements Program totals \$11.1 million.
+New projects approved for design or funding for future construction include: Briarwood Water Main Replacement; Scottsville Phase 4 Water Main Replacement (James River Road); Airport Trunk Sewer Upgrade; Bellair-Liberty Hills Sewer System Construction; Barracks West Water Main Replacement (New); Broadway Street Water Main Replacement; Raintree and Fieldbrook PVC Water Main Replacement (New) and Biscuit Run Sewer Replacement (New).